Seymour station

-Seymour station is a commuter rail stop on the Waterbury Branch of the Metro-North Railroad's New Haven Line, located in Seymour, Connecticut.

-Station layout

-The station has one low-level side platform to the west of the tracks, long enough for one door of one car to receive and discharge passengers.
-The eastern track is a freight siding, not adjacent to the platform.
-The station is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for maintaining platform lighting as well as trash and snow removal.
+Seymour station is a commuter rail station on the Waterbury Branch of the Metro-North Railroad system located in Seymour, Connecticut.
+The station has one low-level side platform to the west of the single track, long enough for one door of one car to receive and discharge passengers.
+The station is owned and operated by the Connecticut Department of Transportation, but Metro-North is responsible for some maintenance.
 A small parking lot is managed by the town of Seymour.
+Rail service on the line is replaced by buses from July 20, 2026, to May 31, 2027, during construction that includes a reconstruction of the station with an accessible platform.